 Since the XP5500E bears a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home in case of a power outage.

-With its dimensions of L25 x W24 x H21 in, the conventional, open frame design of the DuroMax XP5500E offers stability and allows the generator to be raised above ground level.
+The DuroMax XP5500E has the following dimensions: L25 x W24 x H21 in.
+In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
 The design is ideal for rough environments and demanding outdoor use.

 The DuroMax XP5500E is EPA-approved and CARB-compliant.
-Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.
+It can therefore be sold and purchased in all 50 states, including California.